 I love writing.
 I love it when that cursor moves across the page leaving a little beauty or inspiration in its wake.
 I love mixing it up with writers.
 Speakers too.
-I’ve presented writing and speaking seminars for the CS Lewis Foundation Writers Conference, Glorieta Christian Writers Conference and Advanced Writers and Speakers Association conferences as well as many day-long seminars and workshops for local writers’ groups.
+I’ve presented writing and speaking seminars for the C.S.
+Lewis Foundation Writers Conference, Glorieta Christian Writers Conference and Advanced Writers and Speakers Association conferences as well as many day-long seminars and workshops for local writers’ groups.
 Choose from the following topics or suggest related ones.
 We can work together for presentations for your audience.

 Connecting with the Hearts of Today’s Audience:

 We are living in the midst of a revolution of worldviews.
 Our neighbors, co-workers and family members increasingly hold different perspectives on truth, virtue, justice, meaning and hope.
 “Post-modernism is the air we breathe.”

 This most requested message offers an easily understood summary of how our culture is changing from modern to postmodern and what that means for a writer or speaker.
 It constructs a profile of today’s audience and offers practical strategies to connect our message, especially the gospel, in a winsome and compelling way to their needs and cultural sensibilities.